SciML/DiffEqParamEstim.jl/docs/src/getting_started.md

-# Optimization-Based ODE Parameter Estimation
+# Getting Started with Optimization-Based ODE Parameter Estimation

+In this tutorial we will showcase how to estimate the parameters of an ordinary differential equation using DiffEqParamEstim.jl.
+DiffEqParamEstim.jl is a high level tool that makes common parameter estimation tasks simple.

 We choose to optimize the parameters on the Lotka-Volterra equation.
 We do so by defining the function as a function with parameters: